-100. TERA concluded that the changes in the direct net cost of reviewed MDFs were due to changes in the input data as a result of changes in consumption, routing factors and the regulatory accounts, as opposed to changes in the parameters or design of the Area Model itself.
+- 100. There were no changes in the methodology or approach to calculating the cost of uneconomic areas in eir's final 2011-2012 USO funding application, to that adopted in eir's 2009-2010 USO funding application. - 101.
+TERA concluded that the changes in the direct net cost of reviewed MDFs were due to changes in the input data as a result of changes in consumption, routing factors and the regulatory accounts, as opposed to changes in the parameters or design of the Area Model itself.

-101. Figure 9 below sets out ComReg's preliminary view in relation to eir's compliance with Decision 11 of D04/11.
+102. Figure 9 below sets out ComReg's preliminary view in relation to eir's compliance with Decision 11 of D04/11.